 General Rules for All Participants

 2. Any disagreement over technical questions or operations will be resolved by race officials.
 When their decision is rendered, such decision is final and binding.
 There will be no protest.
-The flag man and race official’s decisions are final.
+The flagman and race official’s decision are final.

-3. Siskiyou Motor Speedway is a private business and reserves the right to eject any person whose conduct is determined by the officials to not be in the best interests of the sport of auto racing, your fellow competitors, the fans, management and volunteers of Siskiyou Motor Speedway.
+3. Siskiyou Motor Speedway is a private business and reserves the right to eject any person whose conduct is determined by the officials to be detrimental to the best interests of the sport of auto racing, your fellow competitors, the fans, management and volunteers of Siskiyou Motor Speedway.

 4. Any event may be deemed completed when over one half of the scheduled length has been run by the leader or terminated by the officials for safety or time reasons.

-6. The Speedway assumes no responsibility for any damage or loss of your racing or non-racing equipment, vehicle, or any parts, i.e.: tow rig, trailer, car, etc. by any means whatsoever.
+6. The Speedway assumes no responsibility for any damage or loss of racing or non-racing equipment, vehicle, or any parts, i.e. tow rig, trailer, car, etc. by any means whatsoever.

-7. A competitor must take whatever steps are necessary, including tear down of the car, as requested by the officials to facilitate inspection of the car.
+7. A competitor must fully cooperate, including tear down of the car, as requested by the officials to facilitate inspection of the car.

-10. If rain checks are given to the spectators, all racing events, monies, and points can be voided for the night.
-Armbands must be turned in for rain checks if a rain-out occurs.
+10. If rain checks are given to the spectators, all racing events, monies and points can be voided for the night.
+Armbands must be turn in for rain checks if a rain-out occurs.
 There will be no exceptions.
-If your rain check is lost, you will have to purchase another one.

-11. Anyone going to the grandstands from the pits must surrender their pit band and they will not be allowed to return to the pit area until all racing is completed for the night.
+11. Anyone going to the grandstands from the pits must surrender his/her pit band and he/she will not be allowed to return to the pit area until all racing is completed for the night.

-12. Any questions you have concerning your division must be handled by the Pit Steward and all tech decisions will be handled by the Tech official.
+12. Any questions a driver has concerning his/her event must be handled by the Pit Steward and all tech questions will be handled by the Tech official.

 13. The driver is responsible for all pit crew members and can be fined and/or disciplined accordingly.
-Fines may be imposed for unauthorized use of equipment (golf karts, etc.) and/or destruction of property.
+Fines may be imposed for unauthorized use of equipment (golf cars, etc.) and/or destruction of property.

-14. All unpaid fines may be deducted from a driver’s purse winnings and/or fund monies.
+14. All unpaid fines may be deducted from a driver’s purse winning and/or points fund monies.

-15. Scoring re-check decisions are final, non-appealable, and non-litigable.
+15. Scoring re-check decision are final, non-appealable and non-litigable.

-19. All quads, ATV’s, or similar motorized vehicles used in the pits must have proof of insurance and must provide proof at any time proof of insurance is requested by S.M.S. personnel.
-Only one person per quad.
+19. All quads, ATV’s or similar motorized vehicles used in the pit should have proof of insurance and provide proof at any time it is requested by S.M.S. personnel.
+There should be only one person per quad.
 Each motorized vehicle mentioned above must display a bright orange safety flag.

 Trophy Dash: 4-3-2-1